 What: Federal administrative centre

-Where: Around 25km south of Kuala Lumpur
+Where: Around 25 km south of Kuala Lumpur